Skip to Content

 • Inconsistent water temperature: Fluctuating water temperatures indicate a failing heating element or thermostat.

-• Strange noises: Banging, popping, or rumbling sounds coming from your water heater often point to sediment buildup or a failing component.
+• Strange noises: Banging, popping, or rumbling sounds from your water heater often point to sediment buildup or a failing component.
 These noises can signal that your unit is working harder than necessary, leading to premature wear and tear.

 • Leaking water: Noticeable leaks around your water heater can lead to significant water damage in your home.
-Even small drips can be a sign of a larger problem, such as a corroded tank or loose connections.
+Even small drips may be a sign of a larger problem, such as a corroded tank or loose connections.

 • Discolored water: Rusty or murky water is a sure sign that your water heater or its pipes are corroding.